 Salzburg provides the film backdrop for a global hit

 Five Oscars, moving songs and a worldwide community of fans; that’s ‘The Sound of Music’.
 It’s one of the most popular cinematic offerings ever, and is inextricably linked with Salzburg and its music.
-In 2015 "The Sound of Music" celebrates its 50th anniversary!

 Explore the places featured during the filming of the lives of the Trapp family – on the Sound of Music tour.
 Enjoy the ‘Dinner Show’ featuring all the best-known songs or watch a performance in the Salzburger Marionettentheater puppet theatre.

 3 factors that ensured ‘The Sound of Music’ was a worldwide hit:

 - The story in the film is based on actual events.
 It’s a moving and emotional story that almost feels like a fairy-tale